Colesy789/Darwin-Project-FL/README.md

 # Darwin Project FL - Setup and Preprocessing

 This guide provides step-by-step instructions to set up and preprocess the Darwin Project FL on the University of Sheffield HPC.
+Please ensure you check any rootes in the files you are running and make sure they match your own personal rootes.

 ---